mila-iqia/cookiecutter-pyml/{{cookiecutter.project_slug}}/README.md

 mlruns folder (i.e., the folder containing the mlflow results).

 The `trial01` folder contains the executable (`run.sh`) - same for `trial02`.
-The reason why there are more trial folders (`trial01` and `trial02) is because you may want to run more trials in parallel.
-If you want to run more than two in paralle, just create more trial folders, e.g.,
+The reason why there are more trial folders (`trial01` and `trial02`) is because you may want to run more trials in parallel.
+If you want to run more than two in parallel, just create more trial folders, e.g.,

     cp -r trial01 trial03